go-acoustic/Shake2TealeafSettings/README.md

 In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's release version

-pod 'IBMTealeaf'
+pod 'Tealeaf'

 In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's debug version

-pod 'IBMTealeafDebug'
+pod 'TealeafDebug'

-You will notice that by default the sample application uses pod 'IBMTealeafDebug'
+You will notice that by default the sample application uses pod 'TealeafDebug'

-Note that you can use only one of pod 'IBMTealeaf' and pod 'IBMTealeafDebug'.
+Note that you can use only one of pod 'Tealeaf' and pod 'TealeafDebug'.
 Do not use both at the same time.

 Now you need to install the pods by running one of the following commands.